 KL Menara or KL Tower is the tallest structure in Kuala Lumpur.
 That is what it is supposed to be, a watchtower hovering over the city.
 To give the visitors a bird’s eye view of the amazing skyline of the city.
 Show you the hill ranges that surround the city.
 Give you an eye to eye view of Petronas towers.
 And to see the maze of roads, streets, flyovers, metro network.
 Just to enjoy the scene that you probably see from your aircraft window for few seconds if you are sitting in the right seat.
 Internet literature tells me that it was built as a communications tower.
-As well as an Islamic observatory in 1990’s, so a relatively new building.
+As well as an Islamic observatory in the 1990s, so a relatively new building.

 KL Tower or Menara Kuala Lumpur – Tourist Attractions

 The KL Menara is special to me as this was the first place I visited in KL, after landing there.
 We reached the entrance of the Menara Kuala Lumpur, from where a shuttle service takes you to the actual base of the Menara.
 And you realize that it is not just the structure’s height but it is also located on a small hill.
 Around the Menara, there are a few entertainment options that include a Pony ride, a cultural village, and an animal zone.
 I bought a ticket for the tower and the animal zone.
 While I went only to the observation deck, there is a revolving restaurant at the top.
-Surely it would be one of the most romantic places to go for the dinner.
+Surely it would be one of the most romantic places to go for dinner.
 When the skyline makes the city beneath look like a city of lights.